FerdinandSu/RCloneDriver/README.md

 ## Tools

-A win32 `.reg` file is included in the `/tools` directory, which can install `rcd` command to your windows content menu.
+Win32 `.reg` files is included in the `/tools` directory, which can install `rcd` command to your windows content menu.

 **Notice: This `.reg` uses `pwsh`(Powershell Core) as shell, which can be changed as `powershell` (Windows Powershell) alternatively if you don't have it installed. ** However, Powershell Core is much more newer and better than Windows Powershell, you can get it from Windows Store.

+### Push and Pull repository

+You can specify the synchronization direction manually. `rcd push` and `rcd pull` follow the same direction habit as `git push` and `git pull`.

 ## How it works